pippijn/merr/README.md

 The second input expected by merr is the sample file.
 Merr works by passing each sample input to the parser, which should be instrumented to print a pair of `(state, token)` to its standard output.
 The `state` should be a number, and `token` is the token type constructor name, e.g. `TkIF`.

+The parser should have a flag to disable error messages and print this state/token pair.
+The parser command and this flag should be passed to merr with the `-p` command line option.

 The sample file has a similar syntax as OCaml itself.
 The following is an excerpt from merr's own error description.

 ```ocaml
 module Tokens = Etokens